Plutonium compounds: Bromides

 The only stable compound in the plutonium-bromine system is PuBr_{3}.
 It is formed via several methods, the two best ones being direct synthesis from plutonium and bromine, and reaction of plutonium hydride with hydrobromic acid.
-It is also prepared by the hydrobromination of various plutonium compounds, like Pu2(C2O4)3, PuCl3, and PuBr3*6H2O, vacuum decompositon of PuBr3*6H2O, or reaction of link=Plutonium(IV) hydroxide|Pu(OH)4 with bromine.
+It is also prepared by the hydrobromination of various plutonium compounds, like Pu2(C2O4)3, PuCl3, and PuBr3*6H2O, vacuum decomposition of PuBr3*6H2O, or reaction of link=Plutonium(IV) hydroxide|Pu(OH)4 with bromine.
 Its structure, termed the PuBr3 structure, consists of PuBr8 polyhedra, where plutonium has a coordination geometry of bicapped trigonal prismatic, which link together to form infinite chains.
 A hydrate of plutonium(III) bromide, PuBr3*6H2O, is also known, and is formed from plutonium bromide solutions containing water.
 Its structure consists of the complex [PuBr2(H2O)6]+, and is isostructural with GdCl3*6H2O.
 It also forms a complex with tetrahydrofuran, PuBr3(THF)4 (THF=tetrahydrofuran), which can be formed by reacting plutonium and bromine in THF solution, though the hexahydrate is formed if water is present in the THF solution.
 The THF complex is used in the synthesis of other plutonium compounds.

 A few plutonium bromide complexes are known containing plutonium(IV).
 Plutonium tetrabromide forms stable complexes with hexamethylphosphoramide (PuBr4*2[(CH3)2N]3PO) triphenylphosphine oxide (PuBr4*2(C6H5)3PO), and tricyclohexylphosphine oxide (PuBr4*2(C6H11)3PO), as well as an unstable complex with acetonitrile (PuBr4*4CH3CN), which decomposes to a plutonium(III) compound.
 The plutonium(IV) complex ion PuBr6(2-) is also known, found in the tetraethylammonium salt [(C2H5)4N]2PuBr6.